 Parcel Number(s) 201011301, 201011302, 201011303, 201011312, 201011315, 201011314

 Site Size (acre) 2.89

-2030 General Plan Industrial Limited
+General Plan Land Use Commercial General

-Current Zoning Limited Manufacturing

-Rezoning or Change to Land Use Required?
-Yes

-General Commercial Planned Development with Affordable Housing
+Zoning General Commercial Planned Development with Affordable Housing Discretionary Overlay

-Proposed Zoning Discretionary Overlay

-Proposed General Plan Land Use Commercial General

-Vacant or Non-Vacant Non-Vacant
+Vacant or Non-Vacant Vacant and Non-Vacant

 Repeat Site?
 No

 Density or Proposed Density (units per acre) 30 du/ac

 Realistic/Net Units 68 lower income

 Property Owner Interest in Residential Development?
 Yes

 Underutilized industrial lots along Harrison Street and railroad, includes Mission Bargain Center, Ventura Co.
 Rescue, vacant lot, and small businesses.
 This site is within the La Colonia neighborhood, north of water treatment facility.
 It is five blocks from an elementary school.
 This might be a good site for mixed-use development.
-Rescue Mission expressed interested in development of a homeless shelter, which would benefit from Program 14 Shelter

-Development, a men's recovery center and a commercial kitchen.
-Site redevelopment will benefit from Program 3 site rezone with an overlay to allow at least 30 dwelling units per acre and the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction, height increase and up to four development concessions.
-The site is also within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop, and is identified as within the 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 33 on adoption of a corridor specific plan or inclusionary zoning overlay.
-Four of the parcels are smaller than 0.5 acres; therefore this site would also benefit from Program 5 for lot consolidation fee waiver for small sites.
+Rescue Mission expressed interested in development of a homeless shelter, which would benefit from Program 14 Shelter Development, a men's recovery center and a commercial kitchen.
+In October 2021 the City amended the General Plan land use designation and rezoned the site from Limited Manufacturing to General Commercial with an overlay that allows 30 dwelling units per acre and also could benefit from the recent update to State Density Bonus, which will allow up to an 80% density bonus, parking reduction and up to four development concessions.
+The site is also within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop, and is identified as within the 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 31 on adoption of a corridor specific plan or inclusionary zoning overlay.
+Four of the parcels are smaller than 0.5 acres; therefore, this site would also benefit from Program 5 for lot consolidation fee waiver for small sites.
 Table F-2 in Chapter F provides examples of successful small site consolidation in Oxnard.